The online Comment window has expired

 • Default_avatar

-Kitty Bolte about 5 years ago
+Kitty Bolte over 5 years ago

 This initiative does not go far enough in protecting renters - a 6%+CPI rent cap means an effective allowable annual increase of nearly 10%/year.
 This is the rate at which rents have been rising in Sacramento and it is obviously untenable for many long-time residents of the city.
 Additionally, many other cities (for example, Mountain View) which implemented rent control/just cause without a democratically elected rent board have ultimately done little to stand up for tenants rights.
 The citizens of Sacramento have already expressed their support for a meaningful rent control intiative (the one that qualified for the 2020 ballot).
 If the City Council wants to address the housing crisis, just adopt the charter amendment rather than this half-baked, inadequate plan.